Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 No mention of permission.
 No discussion of compensation.
 Just a quiet assumption that using someone’s intellectual labor for system optimization is now standard in the AI era.

 Never mind the cost of hosting, licensing, infrastructure, or security.
 Forget the hours spent researching, writing, editing, and designing.
-And certainly don’t worry about those copyright notices, this is the Internet, after all.
+And certainly, don’t worry about those copyright notices.
+This is the Internet, after all.
 Duly noted.

 Since Yandex has chosen to use my website to train their algorithms, I’ll respectfully use their email to train the public.
 Possibly even to help shift a few global technology conversations about intellectual property and fair value exchange in a post-AI world.